 Ticks are a group of arachnid arthropods that parasitize the skin of birds, mice, deer, cats, dogs, humans, as well as host of other animal species.
 There are two kinds, the Ixodidae (hard ticks) and Argasidae (soft ticks), which both encompass a number of unique species. *There's actually a third kind called the Nuttalliellidae, but they're isolated to continental Africa, so I'm going to ignore them.

 Because ticks feed on blood, they can act as vectors for some pretty nasty blood-borne diseases that affect both humans and our furry pets.
-In Nova Scotia, they've been known to transmit Lyme Disease and other Borrelia-related diseases (a bacteria that affects the nervous and immune systems) and Granulocytic Anaplasmosis (a bacteria that targets certain white blood cells), and although there haven't been any confirmed cases yet, they've also been confirmed to carry Babesiosis (a protist that attacks red blood cells), Rocky Mountain Spotted Fever (a bacteria that causes a fever, rash, and can lead to encephalitis), and Powassan Disease (a virus that affects the nervous system and can also cause encephalitis and meningitis).
+In Nova Scotia, they've been known to transmit Lyme Disease and other Borrelia-related diseases (a bacteria that, put very simply, affects the nervous and immune systems) and Granulocytic Anaplasmosis (a bacteria that targets certain white blood cells).
+Although there haven't been any confirmed human cases in our neck of the woods yet, they also carry Babesiosis (a protist that attacks red blood cells), Rocky Mountain Spotted Fever (a bacteria that causes a fever, rash, and can lead to encephalitis), and Powassan Disease (a virus that affects the nervous system and can also cause encephalitis and meningitis).
 Understanding tick biology and setting up proper tick control measures at home and outdoors is therefore essential for mitigating the risks of these serious diseases.

 Knowing our local tick species